OfficeDev/Microsoft-Teams-Samples/samples/tab-stage-view/csharp/README.md

 ![Open New Mail](Images/OpenNewMail.png)

-**on the tool bar on top,select Apps icon.
+**On the tool bar on top, select Apps icon.
 Your sideloaded app title appears among your installed apps**

 ![OpenAppIcon](Images/OpenAppIcon.png)

-**Opening stage view from unfurling link.
+**Opening the stage view from unfurling link.
 If you copy and paste a link from https://www.BotFramework.com into the compose message area the link will unfurl.**

 ![Outlook Unfurling](Images/OutlookUnfurling.png)